italia-opensource/italiaopensource.com/website/src/pages/opensources/contribute-to-opensource:-the-right-way.md

 ### Description

-An open source book about how to contribute to open source.
+An open-source book about how to contribute to open-source.

 ### Tags